How to Build a Customer Portal in 2026: From Prototype to Production

 Keep It Simple

 The best portals feel obvious.
-Users should be able to accomplish their top 3 tasks without reading any documentation.
+Users should accomplish their top 3 tasks without reading any documentation.

 - Clear navigation — 5–7 main sections maximum